-We expect that our capital expenditures, software feature enhancements, and content purchases will range between \$3.0 and \$4.0 million in 2010.
+We expect that our capital expenditures, software feature enhancements, and content purchases will be approximately \$6.0 million in 2011.
 We expect to fund these capital expenditures with existing cash and investments and from cash generated from operations, and if necessary from our revolving credit facility.
-From January 1 through February 28, 2010, we had capital expenditures of approximately \$500,000, primarily related to hardware, software, content, and software feature enhancements.
+From January 1 through February 28, 2011, we had capital expenditures of approximately \$0.6 million, primarily related to leasehold improvements, hardware, software feature enhancements.

 Our strategic alliances have typically provided for payments to content partners based on revenues and development partners and other parties based on services rendered.
 We expect to continue similar arrangements in the future.
-We have commitments under capital lease obligations for computer hardware and operating lease commitments for our operating facilities in Nashville, Tennessee, Laurel, Maryland, and Franklin, Tennessee.
-We are currently evaluating options to either renew our existing lease or relocate to a new location in Nashville, Tennessee.
-We also have scheduled monthly payments due under a promissory note through May 2010.
+We have commitments under capital lease obligations for computer hardware and operating lease commitments for our operating facilities in Nashville, Tennessee and Laurel, Maryland.